mburbidg/gql-antlr/README.md

 # gql-antlr
-This repository contains an Antlr grammar for Graph Query Language (GQL) based on the latest GQL Specification.
+This repository contains an ANTLR grammar for Graph Query Language (GQL) based on the August 2023 GQL Specification Proposal.

 The grammar is language independent.